ajzat34/slimp3-server/README.md

 # SliMP3-Server
-slimp3-server provides functions for the SliMP3 Client Protocol.
+slimp3-server implements the SliMP3 Client Protocol in NodeJS.
 The package was designed to reflect the structure of the standard tcp socket server.

 ![Picture of slimp3 device](/slimp3.jpg)